Using layer masks in Photoshop

 Layer Masks Final

-Get a copy of My Banjo Buddy!
+Get a copy of my book Interdimensional Theology!

 Recent articles